OpenEvalProject/evals/manuscripts/elife-44215/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/44215/elife-44215-fig1-v1.jpg)

-**Figure 1.:** myo5Δ cells.(A) Top: Sla1-EGFP distribution in WT and myo5Δ cells, bottom: kymographs of Sla1-EGFP patch movement. scalebars: 2 μm.
+**Figure 1.:** (A) Top: Sla1-EGFP distribution in WT and myo5Δ cells, bottom: kymographs of Sla1-EGFP patch movement. scalebars: 2 μm.
 (B–I) Inward movement (top graphs) and number of molecules (bottom graphs) of eight different endocytic proteins in WT (darker, solid line) and myo5Δ cells (lighter, dashed line).
 Within each genotype (WT or myo5Δ) traces are aligned to each other based on co-alignment with Abp1-mCherry, and plotted such that t = 0 is the onset of Abp1 assembly, and y = 0 is the start of the Sla2 trajectory, marking the position of the plasma membrane.
 The peak in Rvs167 molecule numbers, representing scission, is marked by dashed vertical lines for the WT dataset, and dotted lines for myo5Δ.
-Shading represents 95% confidence interval.10.7554/eLife.44215.003Figure 1—source data 1.Figure 1.
+Shading represents 95% confidence interval.

 For the coat module, we analyzed two coat proteins Sla1 and Sla2.
 Sla1 is an abundant component of the endocytic coat and can be used to track the tip of the growing invagination and the newly formed vesicle (Kaksonen et al., 2003; Kukulski et al., 2012a).
 In addition, we chose to analyze N-terminally-tagged Sla2, since the fluorophore is located near Sla2’s membrane binding domain, meaning it reports the position of the plasma membrane (Picco et al., 2015).